AminAliari/proxy-server/README.md

 # Network course final project
-in this project i built an proxy server to handle diffrent type of request from an udp client to a tcp server connection and vice versa. this proxy can perform http requests (with redirects) and dns queries (type A and CNAME)
+In this project I've built an proxy server to handle diffrent type of request from an udp client to a tcp server connection and vice versa. this proxy can perform http requests (with redirects) and dns queries (type A and CNAME)

 ## examples: